buildpacks/rfcs/text/0000-arguments.md

 process-types positional arguments to the `launcher` is currently unspecified and undocumented, current usage of this feature is hard to measure but anecdotally appears to be uncommon.

-Fo the changes proposed in this RFC, changing the default interpretation of `launcher` arguments from a custom command to additional arguments, will likely have the biggest impact on platforms.
+For the changes proposed in this RFC, changing the default interpretation of `launcher` arguments from a custom command to additional arguments, will likely have the biggest impact on platforms.
 Platforms will need to make changes to runtime logic and/or documentation before enabling the platform API containing this change.

 # Drawbacks
 [drawbacks]: #drawbacks